 Living with lupus

 Lupus can be a life-changing diagnosis.
 Lupus symptoms often come and go over time.
 It is important to know the warning signs that a relapse or flare-up is going to happen.
 Each person may have different warning signs.
 They may include fatigue, pain, rash, or fever.
 Knowing your warning signs can help you work with your healthcare provider to adjust your medicine.
-It is also important to get 8 to 10 hours of sleep each night, stay current on your vaccines, and keep a healthy lifestyle.
+It is also important to get 8 to 10 hours of sleep each night, stay current on your vaccines if advised, and keep a healthy lifestyle.

 When should I call my healthcare provider?